 Reporter - Money

-Cindy covers housing and commercial real estate for The World-Herald.
+Cindy covers housing, commercial real estate development and more for The World-Herald.
 Follow her on Twitter @cgonzalez_owh.
 Phone: 402-444-1224.

 After observing federal COVID-19 guidelines and seeing vaccinations increase, Applied Underwriters says it is now comfortable with resuming construction of the 50-acre campus it started to build.